t-mullen/video-stream-merger/README.md

 Add a MediaStream to be merged.
 Use an `id` string if you only want to provide an effect.

 The order that streams are added matters.
-Streams placed earlier will be behind later streams.
+Streams placed earlier will be behind later streams (use the `index` option to change this behaviour.)

 Optional `opts` defaults to the below:
 ```